bytebase/bytebase.com/content/docs/get-started/self-host.md

 Check [Configure External URL](/docs/get-started/install/external-url#configure-via-ui) for details.

-#### Enable HTTPS
+#### Enable HTTPS and WebSocket

 Bytebase does not support enabeling HTTPS in server configuration.
-We suggest use NGINX or Caddy as a reverse proxy in front of Bytebase to enable HTTPS.
+We suggest use NGINX or Caddy as a reverse proxy in front of Bytebase to enable HTTPS and WebSocket (for SQL Editor autocomplete).
 Here is an example NGINX configuration:

 ```nginx